cratstarc/opndrive/docs/README.md

 - **Questions?** - Create a GitHub issue with the "question" label
 - **Want to chat?** - Join our community discussions

-## What Makes OpnDrive Special?
+## What Makes Opndrive Special?

-Unlike other cloud storage solutions, OpnDrive:
+Unlike other cloud storage solutions, Opndrive:

 - Connects directly to YOUR Amazon S3 bucket
 - Gives you full control over your data